edumserrano/csharp-functional/Docs/source/tips-and-resources.rst

 * Eric Lippert's series of articles on monads: https://ericlippert.com/category/monads.
 It's composed of thirteen articles and each one helped a lot to understand monads a bit better.

 * Wes Dyer article on monads: https://blogs.msdn.microsoft.com/wesdyer/2008/01/10/the-marvels-of-monads.
-This article is mentioned on `Monads, part two <https://ericlippert.com/2013/02/25/monads-part-two/>`, the second article in the series and it contains one of the most succint and easier to grasp definitions about a monad:
+This article is mentioned on `Monads, part two <https://ericlippert.com/2013/02/25/monads-part-two/>`, the second article in the series and it contains one of the most succinct and easier to grasp definitions about a monad:

   * "Another way to look at these generic types (monads) is that they are “amplifiers”.
 An “amplifier” is something that increases the representational power of their “underlying” type."